 If you are administering a Passage Oral Reading assessment, check the grade level of the passage selected in the Passage Level drop-down list.
 If you need to assess the student on a different grade level, use the drop-down list to change it.
 (Benchmarks are only available for the student's designated grade level; a note will remind you of this if you choose another grade level.)

 For Passage Oral Reading in grades 4 through 6, you'll also see an Extra Passage drop-down list.
-If you choose Yes, please! in this drop-down list, your student will get an additional passage (this one non-fiction) that is being tested for future inclusion in Star CBM Reading - two PDF files will be opened separately when you choose to view the PDF in step 3.
+If you choose Yes, please! in this drop-down list, your student will get an additional passage (this one non-fiction) that is being tested for future inclusion in Star CBM Reading, and two forms will be identified and available for printing (see step 4).
 Administrations of these passages help Renaissance evaluate their reliability and validity.
 Once you enter results, you will not see the score for the extra passage in Star CBM since the passage is still being evaluated.

 If you do not have the printed forms, select Print Forms.
-The Materials Ready for Print message opens, select View PDF.
-Then, use the prompts in your browser to open the file for printing.
+The Materials Ready for Print message will open.
+Select View PDF; then, use the prompts in your browser to open the file for printing.
 Note: If you are printing forms for Rapid Color Naming or Rapid Picture Naming, use a color printer.

-You will go back to the Star Record Book and the CBM Assessments tab, where you will see the words "Enter Scores" for the student and measure.
+- You will go back to the Star Record Book and the CBM Assessments tab, where you will see the words "Enter Scores" for the student and measure.